LeeTeng2001/go-nes-emulator/README.md

   - This collision can be used as synchronisation!
   - We can keep the nametable background fixed at the top, and only start scrolling AFTER the collision, look at mario example
   - Damn hack
+- APU is integrated on CPU but can be thought as an independent device
+  - Can thought apu as a fire and forget device

 # Running this project